mbheinen/bpa-ipf-tsp/README.md

-The X-based (X Window System using the Motif Window Manager) push-button and menu-driven Graphical User Interface (`gui`) program that works in conjunction with the power flow server, IPFSRV.
+The X-based (X Window System using the Motif Window Manager) push-button and menu-driven Graphical User Interface (`gui`) program that works in conjunction with the power flow server, `ipfsrv`.
 Documentation is in the [IPF Basic/GUI Users Guide].

 When you use the GUI, you use the dialog boxes, menus, windows,